Enter the Perverted, Drug-addled World of TITAN with “Dama Fina”

 The Mexican cult band are back with a bang with their first new album in over 10 years, and their latest video is something you'll have to scrub off your brain.

 Photo by Mark Powell

-Twenty-one years have passed since TITAN published that first EP, and after ten years of silence, the project composed of Julián Lede, Emilio Acevedo and Jay de la Cueva (who recently toured the world with one of his other side projects, Mexrrissey), will be releasing their fourth studio LP, DAMA, this October, via ATP Recordings.
+21 years have passed since TITAN released that first EP, and after ten years of silence, the project composed of Julián Lede, Emilio Acevedo and Jay de la Cueva (who recently toured the world with one of his other side projects, Mexrrissey), will be releasing their fourth studio LP, DAMA, this October, via ATP Recordings.
 The record was produced by Nick Launay (Arcade Fire, Nick Cave, Yeah Yeah Yeahs) and features collaborations with legends like Gary Numan and Egyptian Lover.
 “They are artists that we have respected since we were teenagers, so it's a luxury to have them in the album,” say the band members.

 DAMA represents a major shift in the band's sound, and there's no better example of it than “Dama Fina”, the lead single, whose video we are glad to present below.
-“We'd never worked with that kind of structures before,” Lede told Noisey of the techno influenced track.
+“We'd never worked with those kind of structures before,” Lede told Noisey of the techno influenced track.
 “It sounds like TITAN, but from another perspective.”
 On their press release, the band added “We wanted the first single to be a song that people would be uncomfortable with, and ‘Dama Fina’ works very well for that purpose.”

 The video, directed Rogelio Sikander, takes that level of uncomfortableness even further, depicting a drug addled world where post-apocalyptic warriors sacrifice nymphs in rituals in order to produce purer drugs.
 Yeah, it gets that crazy.

 DAMA will be published on 10/28 via ATP Recordings.